GeorgeStrakhov/openwebui-dockercompose-setup/README.md

 # set up private chatgpt interface for friends and family

-1. Get an ubuntu droplet on DO
+1. Get a bare ubuntu droplet on Digital Ocean or anywhere else

 2. Update everything and install Docker and Docker-compose